 Campus Parking Information

 RSCCD requires parking permits for student and staff lots at Santiago Canyon College during the fall and spring semesters and summer session.
 Parking permits are not required during intersession.
+Parking permits must be displayed on the first day of the semester/session.
+There is no grace period.
 Students are strongly encouraged to purchase their parking permits via the online WebAdvisor system when they register for classes.
 Parking permits may also be purchased using the link on the Safety & Security website.
 Day permits may be purchased through dispensers located In parking lots 1, 2, 3, 4, 5, 6 and 7.
 The purchase of your permit helps fund parking services and vehicle security when parked on campus.

 Disabled Student Parking

 Several areas on campus are designated for disabled student parking.
 Vehicles in these areas are NOT required to display a current SCC parking permit , or daily permit, but must display one of the following: District-issued disabled permit, State placard, or special State license plate.
 District permits are available in the Disabled Students Programs and Services, E-105.

 Vehicles that do not display either a current parking permit or a daily parking permit will be issued a citation.
 Other citations will be issued if students park their vehicles in reserved parking.
 Disabled parking spaces are strictly enforced with citations of $350 being issued to vehicles that violate the regulations.
 More information on parking citations and enforcement can be found on the SCC website at www.sccollege.edu/parking.
 A listing of all campus parking and traffic regulations can be found at www.sccollege.edu/Departments/ Security/Pages/parking-regulations.aspx